-1. Riverside City College:

-i.
-RCC Life Science/Physical Science Reconstruction Project: The project is 90% in the design phase.
+- 1. Riverside City College: - i.
+RCC Life Science/Physical Science Reconstruction Project: The project is 95% in the design phase.
 The district received approval from the state regarding the structural seismic upgrades and asbestos abatement in the total amount of \$3.1 million (76% state funded and 24% local match).
-Drawings will be submitted to DSA for approval by the end of July 2021.
+Drawings will be submitted to DSA for approval by in early August 2021.
 FPD and the architect met with the stakeholders regarding furniture selection where the architect provided samples.
+Going through some value engineering that has no impact on the programs or the function of the building.

-Finalize the drawings and have it ready for DSA submittal by the end of July 2021

-- ii.
-Gomez ADA Phase 2 Campus Improvement Project: The project is now being funded by General Funds.
+- Finalize the drawings and have it ready for DSA submittal in early August 2021 - ii.
+Gomez ADA Phase 2 Campus Improvement Project: The project is funded by General Funds.
 The project is in the last phase to address the 25% remaining items.
-FPD sent the City of Riverside an email identifying the areas they are responsible for.
-The architect submitted the plans to DSA for review. - a) Tu inquired if the project is paid by deferment maintenance money now - b) Griffin stated it has been coded to the general fund for FY 2021/22.
+FPD sent the City of Riverside an email identifying the areas they are responsible for..
+The project is still on schedule for DSA. - a) Tu inquired if the project is paid by deferment maintenance money now - b) Griffin stated it has been coded to the general fund for FY 2021/22.
 That may change.